 Are you new i Norway?
 Tips on children’s media use.

-FOR PARENTS: Barnevakten is an Norwegian organization that provides tips and advice to children, parents and teachers on safe and conscious use of digital media.
+FOR PARENTS: Barnevakten is a Norwegian organization that provides tips and advice to children, parents, and teachers on the safe and conscious use of digital media.
 Are you new in Norway?
 This article may give you some introductory tips on children’s media use.

 Norwegian law is based on the UN Convention on the Rights of the Child.
 It states that children have the right to use digital media and that adults are obliged to protect children from harmful content.

 - Children and young people have the right to find knowledge about the world for themselves.